 The Board annually reviews compliance with these tenets of governance.

-For purposes of disclosure, the documents below provide further insight and transparency of Profmed’s governance;
+For purposes of disclosure, the documents below provide further insight and transparency into Profmed’s governance:

 - Profmed Charter, incorporating the Code of Conduct and Conflict of Interest Policy;